-\textbf{Image Transformations for Domain Adaptation.} Image Transformations like flipping, cropping, blurring, color jittering, grayscaling, contrast adjustment are widely used as perturbations for domain adaptation~\cite{tsai2018learning,yang2018denseaspp, yang2020fda, mei2020instance, sakaridis2020map, zhang2021prototypical, tranheden2021dacs, deng2021unbiased, wang2021domain, wu2021dannet, li2022cross, hoyer2022daformer, hoyer2022hrda, he2022cross, hoyer2023mic, kennerley20232pcnet} to increase source domain diversity and decrease domain gap to the target domain.
-For example, 2PCNet~\cite{kennerley20232pcnet} introduces a domain-specific Night Augmentation (NightAug) pipeline that attempts to make day images appear closer to night images.
-To the best of our knowledge, in-place image warping as a domain adaptive perturbation has not been explored in prior works.
-Our approach is agnostic to the specific domain adaptation training algorithm, and can be easily incorporated with any other augmentation strategy.
+\textbf{Image Transformations for Domain Adaptation.} Transformations like flipping, cropping, blurring, color jittering, grayscaling, and contrast adjustment are common perturbations in domain adaptation~\cite{tsai2018learning, yang2018denseaspp, yang2020fda, mei2020instance, sakaridis2020map, zhang2021prototypical, tranheden2021dacs, deng2021unbiased, wang2021domain, wu2021dannet, li2022cross, hoyer2022daformer, hoyer2022hrda, he2022cross, hoyer2023mic, kennerley20232pcnet}.
+They increase source domain diversity and narrow the gap to target domain.
+For example, 2PCNet~\cite{kennerley20232pcnet} introduces a domain-specific Night Augmentation (NightAug) to make day images resemble night images.
+To the best of our knowledge, in-place image warping as a domain adaptive perturbation has not been explored previously.
+Our approach is agnostic to domain adaptation algorithms and can be seamlessly combined with other augmentation strategies.